• Home /

 How To Get Better Mortgage Rates After Bankruptcy

-Bankruptcies are common and don’t affect a person’s ability to apply for a mortgage.
+Bankruptcies are common and don’t affect an individual’s ability to apply for a mortgage.
 Lenders treat bankruptcies like other credit events.
-Eligible buyers can still get mortgage-approved.
+Eligible buyers can still get mortgage approval.

-However, when buying a home after bankruptcy, you can improve your access to lower mortgage rates and low-down payment loans by raising your credit score by even a little.
+However, when buying a home after bankruptcy, you can improve your access to lower mortgage rates and low-down payment loans by raising your credit score, even if it’s by a small amount.

 1. Establish new credit

-Secured credit cards and credit builder companies like StellarFi help improve credit.
-These allow you to establish new credit and pay it off in small, manageable payments that creditors like the see.
+Secured credit cards and credit builder companies can help improve your credit.
+These allow you to establish new credit and pay it off in small, manageable payments that creditors like to see.

 2. Keep balances low

 Once you’ve started to take on new debt, be sure to keep your balances low.
 You don’t need to pay them off in full.
-Keeping a low running balance that you pay each month is good because it shows you can manage debt.
+Keeping a low running balance that you pay each month shows you can manage debt responsibly.

 3. Pay it off on time